cagov/innovation-hub.ca.gov/docs/pages/get-started.md

 ## Everyone

-Everyone can benefit from the [Design System principles](/principles/).
+Everyone can benefit from the [Innovation Hub principles](/principles/).

 ## Need help getting started?